cryoTUD/locscale/README.md

 Alternatively, you can clone the repository, navigate to the `locscale` directory and run `pip install -e .`

+###### Testing

-Post installation, run tests using the following command
+To test functionality after installation, you can run LocScale unit tests using the following command:

 ```bash
 locscale test